Skip to main content

 Congratulations, your EPOS Platform is live!

 Open your web browser and go to the EPOS Platform GUI provided at the end of the deployment step.
+Or if you are using the TUI by clicking on the Open button near the GUI url.
 The default URL is http://localhost:32000/.

 The EPOS Platform